jonambas/panda-plugin-crv/README.md

 ### Compound Variants

-This plugin supports responsive compound variants, through `ccv` function.
+This plugin supports responsive compound variants, through the `ccv` function.
 Note: this can produce a large amount of compound variants.
 Make sure your unused CSS is purged properly.

 ```tsx
 import { ccv, crv, cva } from '@/styled-system/css';